Location: FAAM Airborne Laboratory, Cranfield, Milton Keynes

 Contract type: Full Time

-This post will be employed by University of Leeds, but will be based at the FAAM Airborne Laboratory on the campus at Cranfield University.
+Although the role will be employed by the University of Leeds, it will be wholly embedded within the FAAM team based at Cranfield University.

 To explore the post further or for any queries you may have, please contact: